Alson71/TELUS-Helper/README.md

 * https://www.macworld.com/article/672947/how-to-open-a-mac-app-from-an-unidentified-developer.html
 # Disclaimer
-This program is only useful to US Data Analysts, but there are plans for different locales in the near future.
+This program is only useful to USA Data Analysts, but there are plans for different locales in the near future.

 # Icon Source
 https://www.linkedin.com/company/telus-international/